xalaida/laravel-nuxt-docker/client/README.md

-## Client
+## WEB

-This directory contains your Nuxt application.
+This directory houses your Nuxt application.

 ## Installation

-To install the fresh Nuxt 3 application, run the installation script from your terminal and follow the on-screen instructions:
+To install the fresh Nuxt application, run the installation script from your terminal and follow the on-screen instructions:

 ```bash
 ./install.sh